TOAST-DOCS/API-Gateway/en/console-guide.md

 > **[Caution] CORS plugin**
 > - Registering the CORS plugin also registers the OPTIONS method to the method of the selected path.
->	If you checked the Overwrite Sub-path and Method box, it is also registered in the sub-path as well.
+>	If you checked the Overwrite Child Path and Method box, it is also registered in the child path as well.
 >	If the OPTIONS method is already registered, it is replaced with the OPTIONS method automatically generated by CORS.
 > - The OPTIONS method registered through the CORS plugin cannot be selected from the resource tree.
 Also, it cannot be modified or deleted.
 > - If the CORS plugin gets deleted, the OPTIONS method auto-generated by the CORS plugin is batch deleted.